cltk/cltk/docs/greek.rst

 Converting TLG and PHI texts with TLGU
 ======================================
 The `TLGU <http://tlgu.carmen.gr/>`_ is C-language software which does an excellent job at converting the TLG and PHI corpora into various forms of human-readable Unicode plaintext.
-The CLTK has an automated downloader and installer, as well as a wrapper package which facilitates its use.
+The CLTK has an automated downloader and installer, as well as a wrapper which facilitates its use.
 Download and installation is handled in the background.
 When ``TLGU()`` is instantiated, it checks the local OS for a functioning version of the software.
 If not found it is installed.

 Most users will want to do a bulk conversion of the entirety of a corpus without any text markup (such as chapter or line numbers).